NIDHI5443/Real-Time-yFinance-Stock-Prediction/README.md

 # Realtime yFinance Stock Prediction Using LSTM
 ## Overview:
 Sentiment Analysis and stock prediction on realtime data from Yahoo Finance website.
-Historic data has been collected for B&S SENSEX from the website and predictions have been done after training the LSTM model.
+Historic data has been collected for S&P BSE SENSEX from the website and predictions have been done after training the LSTM model.

 ## Prerequisites
 * Python 3
 * an IDE (preferably Jupyter Notebook)